-Grab your yarn and hook to make this simple & FREE keyhole crochet scarf design!
+Grab your yarn and hook and get ready to make the simple keyhole crochet scarf design below.

 Why You Should Make This Scarf!